 A court can't restrict (or continue to restrict) a parent's parenting time unless the court makes specific factual findings that parenting time would endanger the child's physical health or significantly impair the child's emotional development.
-If the court restricted a party's parenting time, did it adequately explain its reasons for doing so?
+Again, however, a purely quantitative reduction in a parent's parenting time does not constitute a restriction on parenting time.